 The buy-to-let (BTL) industry is booming.
 With demand for rental property on the rise, HMOs are becoming an attractive opportunity.
 Landlords can benefit from regular income, but also enjoy the capital growth of the property in value.
-However, there are some regulations to take into account when maintaining an HMO.
-Here is our HMO compliance checklist for you to check off every step of the way.
+However, there are some regulations you need to comly with when maintaining an HMO.
+Here is our HMO inspection checklist for you to check off every step of the way.

 HMO regulations & other rules

 For England and Wales, an HMO property means 3+ people living together, from 2+ different households.
 They must share facilities such as bathrooms, living rooms and kitchens and can also be referred to as ‘house shares’ or ‘flat shares’.

 There are plenty of HMO regulations landlords must be aware of.
 These are regularly changing, too.
 HMO regulations range from minimum room sizes, to energy efficiency standards.
 Failing to meet these standards will result in heavy fines.

 The first thing on your HMO inspection checklist is your license.
 Do you need to obtain an HMO license before renting out your property?
 This can be dependent on two key factors:

 - If you looking to rent out a large HMO (a property for 5+ tenants, coming from more than 2 different households), then will require a license.
 If you do, you will need to speak with your local council.

 - Some councils have their own requirements for landlords.
 So it is always worth checking with your local council to see if their requirements are different.

 Licenses can take time to be granted, so leave extra time to ensure you receive your license well in advance.
 Once passed, a HMO license is valid for a maximum of 5 years.

 2. Minimum Bedroom Sizes